Our Approach to

 Water stewardship

-All sites achieve annual site targets for participating in multi-stakeholder watershed governance bodies that support collective action/management of water, and improving water quality and quantity Mostly met icon
+All sites achieve annual site targets, including action plans, for participating in multi-stakeholder watershed governance bodies that support collective action/management of water, and improving water quality and quantity Mostly met icon

-In 2024, eight out of 16 sites met or mostly met the target, completing 121 of 172 (around 70%) of their actions.
-Resource constraints, supply chain delays and reprioritization led to many of the remaining actions being deferred to 2025, while 19 actions were canceled as they were no longer deemed relevant.
+Eight of 11 sites met or mostly met the target, completing 71 of 92 (around 77%) of their actions.
+Resource and personnel constraints, constructions delays and reprioritization led to some actions being deferred to 2026, while some actions were canceled as they were no longer deemed relevant.

 Target remains the same